Betting and prediction markets

 Market design for good guesses

-A couple of notes to the mechanism design and theory of how to predict the future through betting.
+A couple of notes on mechanism design and on the theory of how to predict the future through betting.

 People who buy low and sell high are rewarded for improving the market prediction, while those who buy high and sell low are punished for degrading the market prediction.
 Evidence so far suggests that prediction markets are at least as accurate as other institutions predicting the same events with a similar pool of participants.